ldriemeier/FEA-using-DNN/README.md

 # FEA-using-DNN
 The input data is generated via FEA to train a DNN.
 The DNN learns the curve force-displacement.
-The complete instructions are available in the \link{https://link.springer.com/article/10.1007/s00500-023-09491-0}
+The complete instructions are available in the link https://link.springer.com/article/10.1007/s00500-023-09491-0

 Driemeier, L., Cabral, E.L.L., Rodrigues, G.L. et al. On the use of AI for metamodeling: a case study of a 3D bar structure.
 Soft Comput (2023). https://doi.org/10.1007/s00500-023-09491-0